NC unemployment news isn’t quite so rosy

 I’ve been in favor of changing the UI incentive structure for decades now.
 In the standard model, workers who become unemployed through no fault of their own can only receive weekly checks.
 There’s generally no way to get a lump-sum payment.

 Why might lump sums be better?
-While UI was originally intended in part as a job-search subsidy, in practice many workers maximize their UI payments by staying on the sidelines longer than necessary.
+While UI was originally intended in part as a job-search subsidy — so that displaced workers wouldn’t have to take the first job that came along, and could spend time finding a better match for their goals and skills — in practice many workers maximize their UI payments by staying on the sidelines longer than necessary.

 Naturally, we can also help North Carolinians thrive by encouraging investment in job creation as well as enhancing education and training.
 Those interventions will take time to work, however.
 In the immediate aftermath of the COVID crisis, I think a signing bonus makes a lot of sense.